Divergent AMAZON RAINFOREST

 View the itinerary, pricing, inclusions, exclusions, & book!

-Day 1: Arrive in Puerto Maldonado, the capital of Madre de Dios, and prepare for a 2-hour journey by bus and boat to our first lodge.
+Upon arrival in Puerto Maldonado, the capital of Madre de Dios, you will be met at the airport and transferred to the expedition office to prepare for the coming week.
+Afterwards, we will undergo a 2-hour journey by bus and boat to our first lodge.
 We will take a traditional Amazonian lunch en route while leaving the city behind and being surrounded by jungle landscapes.
-Our day also includes:

 • Photography at Tres Chimbadas Lake – paddle around the lake in a catamaran, searching for the resident family of nine giant river otters (seen by 60% of visitors) and other lakeside wildlife such as caiman, hoatzin, and horned screamers.
 The lake provides wonderful opportunities to photograph majestic trees, water reflections, and if we are very fortunate animal life.